 Troubleshoot discoverability issues in the Mac's Startup Manager

-- Attach the backup disk directly to a USB, Firewire, or Thunderbolt port on your Mac (no hubs, no daisy chaining)
+- Attach the backup disk directly to a USB or Thunderbolt port on your Mac (no hubs, no adapters, no monitor ports, no daisy chaining, no third-party USB cards)

 - Press Option-Shift-Command-Period at the Startup Manager window to load any Option ROM firmware that is present and required for an external hard drive enclosure.